-The combined training, knowledge and understanding of the trustee board, together with the available advice, enables the Trustees to properly exercise their functions.
-The combined knowledge of the board includes many years of trustee experience and training as described above.
+The combined training, knowledge and understanding of the Trustees, together with the available advice, enables the Trustees to properly exercise their functions.
+The combined knowledge of the Trustees includes many years of trustee experience and training as described above.
 Several of the Trustees are current or former senior executives with substantial experience of financial, managerial and governance matters; for example, one Trustee was an HR Director with substantial pensions knowledge; another was Chief Engineer and Technology Director at a major oil company.
+Several Trustees have also had substantial involvement with other pension schemes or pensions industry bodies.

 Trustees are nominated by participating employers, or employees and pensioners of participating employers.
 This ensures detailed knowledge of the participating employers is available to the board, which is useful for interpreting and understanding advice on employer covenant strength, subject to managing conflicts of interest.
 The Trustees' combined knowledge and understanding is also enhanced by the support of the Funds Office.
-The Funds Chief Executive is a Chartered Accountant with 9 years' experience in life insurance and 14 years' experience in the pension industry, the Funds Accountant is also a Chartered Accountant with 23 years' experience in the pension industry, and the Pension Administration Manager has a CII Diploma and 32 years' experience in the pension industry.
+The Funds Chief Executive is a Chartered Accountant with 10 years' experience in life insurance and 15 years' experience in the pension industry, the Funds Accountant is also a Chartered Accountant with 24 years' experience in the pension industry, and the Pension Administration Manager has a CII Diploma and 33 years' experience in the pension industry.